Admission to Graduate Standing - Classified

 PSYC 202 - Research Methods in Psychology (3)

 PSYC 461 - Psychological Testing and Assessment (3) with a “B-” (2.7) or better (completed prior to admission or within the first semester)

-- satisfactory performance on both the General and Advanced Psychology tests of the Graduate Record Examination;
+- satisfactory performance on the General test of the Graduate Record Examination;

 - three satisfactory letters of recommendation;

 - previous paid or volunteer work in a mental health setting, ideally supervised by a licensed clinician and may include an internship or field placement class;